Yli-Kitka

 Yli-Kitka is a lake in Finland, in the municipalities of Kuusamo and Posio.
-The lake is connected to Ala-Kitka at Kilkilösalmi strait.
+The lake is connected to the medium-sized lake Ala-Kitka at Kilkilösalmi strait.
 Yli-Kitka combined with Ala-Kitka is the largest unregulated lake in Finland.
 Together they are called Kitkajärvi or simply Kitka.
 Riisitunturi National Park is located north of the lake.
 From Ala-Kitka the waters flow through the Kitkanjoki river to the Oulankajoki river which is part of the Kovda River basin that drains into the White Sea in Russia.